 i.
 Hotel Koran international.

 It offers comfortable rooms with TV connections, a kitchenette, and a complimentary breakfast service.
-It also provides free parking space for its customers.
+It also provides free parking spaces for its customers.

 ii.
 Crowne Plaza Pune City Centre.